There are a few types of scientific experiments done on herbs and synthetic drugs, it is good to know the difference;

 H) Randomised: Patients are allocated treatment or control at random.
 Checks must be performed to ensure both groups have a similar gender and age balance.

 Additionally be aware that studies may suffer from low power, meaning if they have a small number of patients they are not as reliable as those with a very large number of patients.
-Most studies on herbal medicine are low powered.
+Most studies on herbal medicine are low powered or poorly controlled.
 The letter N refers to the number of people in a study.